 Various businesses have already started to reopen and come back to their “usual” working environment, some businesses changed their business model to adjust to the new environment, some completely closed while others tried to use the situation to their benefit.

-Armed with statistical data and analysis over the last decade, and with the insights on how the COVID-19 has affected the global economy and changes in customer behavior, it is time to figure out the best strategies to adjust your business’s marketing activities to effectively tackle these challenges.
+Armed with statistical data and analysis over the last decade, and with insights on how the COVID-19 has affected the global economy and changes in customer behavior, it is time to figure out the best strategies to adjust your business’s marketing activities to effectively tackle these challenges.

-To help businesses use this situation as an opportunity for growth, our marketing specialists have created this detailed guide on post-COVID era marketing, providing statistical insights on how the pandemic affected various businesses, industries, and the general economy, as well as supplying you with a comprehensive marketing strategy.
+To help small businesses use this situation as an opportunity for growth, our marketing specialists have created this detailed guide on post-COVID era marketing, providing statistical insights on how the pandemic affected various businesses, industries, and the general economy, as well as supplying you with a comprehensive marketing strategy.

 The Impact of COVID-19 On Businesses:

 The recent pandemic is a great reminder for all of us that pandemics, or some rarely occurring catastrophes and phenomena, have happened in the past and will surely visit us again in the future.
 While sometimes we cannot forestall such pandemics from emerging, we can still take preparing actions to minimize the harm.
-COVID-19 resulted in severe outcomes for almost all countries world wide and therefore significantly changed the way businesses and consumers operate.
+COVID-19 resulted in severe outcomes for almost all countries worldwide and therefore significantly changed the way businesses and consumers operate.

-While societies have been affected by similar pandemics before, the long term behavioral, societal, and economic consequences are hard to precisely estimate, because the prior pandemics were not examined to a great extent in the past.
+While societies have been affected by similar pandemics before, the long-term behavioral, societal, and economic consequences are hard to precisely estimate, because the prior pandemics were not examined to a great extent in the past.

 Speaking of the effects on the societal level, it seems that we were almost completely unprepared for this pandemic, considering the fact that our societies are more open than ever.
 Seemingly, the core principle of our society is concentrated more on the aspect of gaining economic benefits rather than ensuring safety.
 We heavily rely on importing products such as food, medical equipment, and energy compared to sourcing them from closer places.
 In this scenario with COVID-19, these methods brought to the surface the dangerous aspect of spreading the infection when shipping goods to long distances and involving complex delivery road maps.
 Accordingly, they became a matter of change which gave us the alternative of reviewing the safety of importing, especially during crisis situations.